charlesjhongc/blockchain_demo/README.md

 # Amis Backend/Blockchain Engineer Test

 ## Introduction
 This is a simple in memory blockchain demo.
 This implementation is based on Flask framework.
 It allows user to view the whole blockchain and create TXs as well.
-I have no previous blockchain development experience, only concepts.
+To be honest I have no previous blockchain development experience, only concepts.
 But I did my best.

 ## Specification
 - Account based (not UTXO)